Chocolate Milk vs Endurox R4 Recovery Drink – Stimulus Edition

 Anyway…

 We were starting to wonder and do mental math – is chocolate milk actually cheaper?
-The reason for this is when you think about it, with a powder drink like Endurox (the most popular recovery drink) – you’re combing it with water – which is effectively free.
+The reason for this is when you think about it, with a powder drink like Endurox (the most popular recovery drink) – you’re combining it with water – which is effectively free.
 Whereas with chocolate milk, you’ve got the milk…which isn’t so free.
 Would it still be cheaper if you factored in the milk?

 Well…I decided to figure it out.